 Project 6: Video Summarising

-Researchers: A/Prof Manoranjan Paul (CSU) and MD Salehin (PhD student, CSU)
+Researchers: Prof Manoranjan Paul (CSU) and Dr MD Salehin

 In our daily life we capture video for various purposes such as security, entertainment, monitoring, investigating and so on.
 It requires huge memory space to store as well as enormous time to retrieve or replay important information manually from this high volume of videos.
 In this project, we explore the various features based on scene content, scene transition, human visual systems to extract important importation for particular application and make a shorter version of the video.